April 17th, 2023|

 - License plate number

-At the bare minimum, you want the other driver’s name, contact information, and insurance policy.
+At the bare minimum, you want the other driver’s name, contact information, and insurance policy number.
 You can also note the location and time of the crash.
 If there were any witnesses to the crash, gather their names and contact information.

 If the other driver refuses to give insurance details, notify the police.
 The police officer who responds to the scene will have taken their insurance information to put in their report, which means you will have access to the information you need to file a claim.